Homeowners vs. Hazard Insurance: Coverage & Cost Differences (2026)

 How much is hazard insurance?

-Hazard insurance usually costs between $70 and $150 per monthly, depending on the rebuild value, ZIP code, deductible, and property condition.
+Hazard insurance usually costs between $70 and $150 per monthly, depending on the rebuild value, ZIP code, insurance deductible, and property condition.

 Is hazard insurance the same as flood insurance?